Home Warranty Claim Denied? Common Reasons & How to Appeal Successfully

 When should I consider switching home warranty companies after a denial?

 If your claim was denied based on vague or overly broad exclusions, if the company has a pattern of denying legitimate claims, or if customer service has been consistently unresponsive, it may be time to switch.
-Look for providers with high BBB ratings, transparent contract language, and strong independent reviews (Liberty Home Guard and Old Republic Home Protection consistently rank highest for satisfaction in 2026).
-Before switching, make sure you understand your home warranty cancellation rights including any fees or prorated refund policies.
+Look for providers with high BBB ratings, transparent contract language, and strong independent reviews.
+ConsumerAffairs' 2026 data shows Choice Home Warranty at 4.0 out of 5 stars and American Home Shield at 3.7 across 111,000+ reviews.
+Before switching, make sure you understand your cancellation rights including any fees or prorated refund policies.

 Compare Home Warranty Options in Ohio